OpenNTF/org.openntf.xsp.jakartaee/COMPATIBILITY.md

 ### XPages Toolbox

 Using the agent included in the [XPages Toolbox](https://xpages.info/main.nsf/project.xsp?r=project/XPages%20Toolbox) project will lead to a "Bean name is ambiguous" exception when loading the application.
 This is tracked as [Issue #342](https://github.com/OpenNTF/org.openntf.xsp.jakartaee/issues/342).

+### XPiNC

+XPiNC (XPages in the Notes Client) may also exhibit the same trouble as running with the XPages Toolbox on a server.